Supergiovane/node-red-contrib-tts-ultimate/README.md

  >  **property setPlayerGroupArray**<br/>
    Sets the array of players beloging to the group, if any.<br/>
+   You can also specify the volume variation from the main volume player, to adapt the additional player's perceived volume to the main sonos player volume.<br/>
+   For example, if you have a speaker mounted in celiling, having less perceived volume, you can "push" the volume up, to match the whole perceived volume.
+Just add **#** after the IP and a number from -100 to 100 to subtract or add volume ***compared to the main sonos volume***.
+For example, if the sonos main player volume is 40, you can push this celing speaker's volume to further 10, so it'll have the real volume of 50.
+See below, the example.<br/>
-   If you have only one additional player, you need to ever put it into an array.
-See below.
+   Note: Even if you have only one additional player, you need to put it into an array.

 ```js
 // Set main player IP